OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 An OData Json payload may represent:

 * a single Primitive value
-* a Collection of Primitive values
+* a sequence of Primitive values
 * a single ComplexType
 * a sequence of ComplexTypes
 * a single Entity